-- i.
-Suspicions or Allegations of Child Physical or Sexual Abuse Reported to Law Enforcement and/or Child Protective Services All allegations of child physical or sexual abuse will be reported to law enforcement authorities and the Center.
-USEF does not attempt to evaluate the credibility or validity of child physical or sexual abuse as a condition for reporting to appropriate law enforcement authorities.
-As necessary, however, USEF may ask a few clarifying questions of the person making the report to adequately report the suspicion or allegation to law enforcement authorities. - ii.
-Misconduct and Policy Violations USEF will address all alleged violations of this Policy. - iii.
-Notification Following USEF's receipt of an allegation involving Safe Sport-related prohibited conduct, USEF may consider the circumstances in which it will notify other parents of athletes with whom the accused individual may have had contact.
+ii.
+Misconduct and Policy Violations - USEF will address all alleged nonsexual violations of this Safe Sport Policy.

+iii.
+Notification - Following USEF's receipt of an allegation involving Safe Sport-related prohibited conduct, USEF may consider the circumstances in which it will notify other parents of athletes with whom the accused individual may have had contact.
 At USEF's discretion, and as appropriate or required by the Center, USEF may notify relevant persons, i.e., competition managers, staff members, contractors, volunteers, parents, and/or athletes of any such allegation that (a) law enforcement authorities are actively investigating; or (b) that the Center is investigating.
 Advising others of an allegation may lead to additional reports of child physical or sexual abuse and other prohibited conduct.

-V. BACKGROUND CHECK
+VI.
+CRIMINAL BACKGROUND CHECK

-All USEF Designees defined above, 18 years of age and older, shall undergo a background check that complies with the Fair Credit Reporting Act.
-Through this background check, USEF will utilize reasonable efforts to ascertain criminal history.
-The USEF Background Check Policy assists USEF in promoting the safety and welfare of athletes.
+All USEF Designees, 18 years of age and older, shall undergo a criminal background check that complies with the Fair Credit Reporting Act.
+Through this criminal background check, USEF will utilize reasonable efforts to ascertain criminal history.
+The USEF Criminal Background Check Policy assists USEF in promoting the safety and welfare of athletes.